 Physical Sciences isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #19 in popularity out of 38 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

 College Factual reviewed 2 schools in Idaho to determine which ones were the best for degree seekers in the field of physical sciences.
-Combined, these schools handed out 208 degrees in physical sciences to qualified students.
+When you put them all together, these colleges and universities awarded 235 degrees in physical sciences during the 2021-2022 academic year.

 The physical sciences school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Physical Sciences Schools in Idaho.